Customer Experience

 Customers want digitally powered human connections

-To satisfy the full range of customer expectations, customer service teams must have the tools, systems, processes, and, most importantly, knowledgeable people that work together seamlessly.
+To satisfy the full range of customer expectations, customer service teams must have the tools, systems, processes, and, most importantly, knowledgeable people that work together seamlessly while maintaining a strong focus on human connection.

 How to make the CX more human?